JZJisawesome/ece250-testcases/README.md

 # Sweet, but how do I use them?

-Follow through the instructions in the "Setup" section, then actually test your project by following the "Manual Testing" or "Automatic Testing" sections based on your preference.
+Follow through the instructions in the "Setup" section, then actually test your project by following the "Automatic Testing" section.

 ## Setup